Camping (Parks and Recreation): Plot

-During a press conference about the success of the recent Pawnee harvest festival, city manager Paul (Phil Reeves) suffers a massive heart attack.
-Chris (Rob Lowe) accepts an offer to work as acting city manager while Paul recovers from bypass surgery.
-Chris requests of Leslie (Amy Poehler) more large-scale ideas to generate revenue, placing pressure on her to follow up the harvest festival, so she organizes a camping trip for the parks department to discuss ideas.
-Ann (Rashida Jones) feels awkward now that Chris is back; the two previously dated, but Chris broke up with Ann in such a friendly manner that she did not initially realize it was a break-up.
+During a press conference about the success of the recent Pawnee harvest festival, city manager Paul suffers a massive heart attack.
+Chris accepts an offer to work as acting city manager while Paul recovers from bypass surgery.
+Chris requests of Leslie more large-scale ideas to generate revenue, placing pressure on her to follow up the harvest festival, so she organizes a camping trip for the parks department to discuss ideas.
+Ann feels awkward now that Chris is back; the two previously dated, but Chris broke up with Ann in such a friendly manner that she did not initially realize it was a break-up.
 Leslie invites Ann to the camping trip to help her feel better.

-Nobody except Leslie really cares about the trip: Ron (Nick Offerman) just wants to fish, Ben (Adam Scott) failed to bring a tent, and Tom (Aziz Ansari) just wants to relax in his huge tent filled with luxury electronic items.
+Nobody except Leslie really cares about the trip: Ron just wants to fish, Ben failed to bring a tent, and Tom just wants to relax in his huge tent filled with luxury electronic items.
 Tom expresses confusion as to why Ben, a state auditor who had been helping with Pawnee's financial problems, has not returned to his old job at Indianapolis; Ben does not explain his reasons, but it is hinted he harbors romantic feelings for Leslie.
-Meanwhile, Andy (Chris Pratt) sets up a romantic tent for April (Aubrey Plaza) at the wrong campsite miles away, forcing him to trek through the wilderness to find everyone.
+Meanwhile, Andy sets up a romantic tent for April at the wrong campsite miles away, forcing him to trek through the wilderness to find everyone.
 This leads to April feeling miserable at the campsite without Andy around.
 During brainstorming sessions, nobody produces any good ideas because they assume Leslie will think of one.
 However, she worriedly confides to Ann and Ben that she cannot think of anything on the same level as the harvest festival.

 Chris pays a visit during his nightly jog, and Ann leaves with him so they can clear the air.
 Over dinner, Chris once again acts so optimistic while discussing the break-up that Ann thinks their relationship is back on and tries to kiss him, severely embarrassing herself.
 Meanwhile, the camping trip proves unsuccessful and everybody decides to go home that night, but they are left without transportation because Tom and Ben have hooked all of their electronics to the van's battery, draining it.
-Everybody hikes to a strange bed and breakfast filled with cats and dolls called The Quiet Corn, run by a strict old lady named Elsa Clack (Annie O'Donnell).
+Everybody hikes to a strange bed and breakfast filled with cats and dolls called The Quiet Corn, run by a strict old lady named Elsa Clack.
 Andy arrives and rebuilds the romantic tent in the yard for a flattered April.
 Leslie tells Ron about her mental block, worrying she will never again produce an idea better than the harvest festival.
 Ron, recognizing how burnt out she is, solves Leslie's problem by locking her in a bedroom and ordering her to get some sleep.
 With a rare full night's sleep energizing her, Leslie wakes up with numerous big ideas that are well received by Chris.